dae-cpp/dae-cpp/README.md

 Note that by default the plotting is switched off in the examples, but the plotting-related code can be activated using `#define PLOTTING` at the very beginning of each example.
 Activating the plotting refers to `matplotlibcpp.h` header located in `src/external/matplotlib-cpp/` directory.

-The second example, [diffusion_2d](https://github.com/ikorotkin/dae-cpp/tree/master/examples/diffusion_2d) will produce a two-dimensional Gaussian function, a solution of two-dimensional diffusion problem with an instantaneous point source in the middle of the plane:
+The second example, [diffusion_2d](https://github.com/ikorotkin/dae-cpp/tree/master/examples/diffusion_2d), will produce a two-dimensional Gaussian function, a solution of two-dimensional diffusion problem with an instantaneous point source in the middle of the plane:

 <p align="center">
   <img src="http://korotkin.ru/public/diffusion_2d.png">
 </p>

+## Contribution and feedback

+Please feel free to contribute into the project!

+If you have any questions, suggestion, or a feedback, please, submit an [issue](https://github.com/ikorotkin/dae-cpp/issues).

 ## Licensing